penibelst/jekyll-compress-html/site/index.md

 Whitespaces around the tags prevent [conditional comments][cond] from being deleted.

+Use the shortcut `all` to remove all comments.

 ### endings

 An array of elements with [optional end tags][html-syntax].
 These end tags will be removed.